TNolan01/weather/readme/README.md

 <h4 style="color: orange; font-weight: bold">pws_map.html</h4>

 <p> The pws_map.html page contains the common header and footer elements along with a div with the id of <span style="color: orange;">'map'</span>.
 This id links to a Google Map's API function which renders a Google Map showing the position of weather station.
 The longitude and latitude used were retrieved from JSON data. </p>
+<p>The script for the mapping is located in the head of the page. </p>
 <p> There is also a span containing the longitude and latitude information.
-I have a text marker on the Google Map showing the words <span style="color: blue;">'Weather Station'</span>.
+I have a text marker on the Google Map showing the words <span style="color: lightblue;">'Weather Station'</span>.

 image here xxxxxxxxxxxxxxxxxxxxxx